Breaking through bedrock

 To begin the process, Ric-Man lowered two Atlas Copco ECM 590 drill rigs into the caisson to predrill 600 relief holes into the bedrock.
 The 5 cm and 7,5 cm holes were drilled to a depth of 14 meters on 1,2 meter centers.
 Relief holes make it easier for the hydraulic breakers to break the material by giving the impact energy somewhere to go, increasing productivity.
 Without the relief holes, the solid bedrock would just absorb the impact energy.

-“About five years ago we dismantled the entire excavator and went through its pumps and drive motors, and installed a new four-stroke
+?About five years ago we dismantled the entire excavator and went through its pumps and drive motors, and installed a new four-stroke Detroit diesel in it.
+It?s really an upgraded unit,? said Mancini. ?The benefit of this excavator model is that it has about five different pumps so it?s not too difficult to mount any attachment.?

 The inside diameter of the caisson is 32 meters, and Ric-Man had to remove bedrock to a depth of approximately 13 meters.
 The layers of bedrock have varied in hardness, though at some levels it has exceeded 12,000 psi.
 Ric-Man has averaged 170-260 cubic meters a day, and about 5 feet per week horizontally, although in the extremely hard material it took eight days to do a 1,2 meter section.